 Understand your Style and Gather Ideas

 Once you have a clear definition of expectations, you want to understand your options for the look and feel of your new kitchen.
 Click here for a list of kitchen styles with coordinating photo examples.
 Create a Pinterest board or Houzz Ideabook collecting photos with notes as to what you would like.
 All of these photos along with your goals and budget will help a contractor implement your project.
-For your convenience, I have created an IdeaBook of stunning kitchens, page through it for inspiration!

 How to Find a Contractor

 According to the National Association of the Remodeling Industry (NARI), word-of-mouth referrals continue to be the best way to ensure that you find a contractor you will be happy with working on your kitchen renovation.
 Always ask for references, and look at credentials, and be sure that they have the proper licenses and insurance required for your state or local area.
 Check their online reviews on Google and Facebook, keep in mind if there are complaints read how the contractor dealt with the issue.
 We all know that stuff happens, and when it does, we want someone we can trust to handle the problem to our satisfaction.
 Houzz also offers a find a pro service for your area, click here to start your search.